SKuipers/gibbon-docs/development/getting-started/module-development.md

 order: 30
 contributors: ["rossdotparker"]
 ---
+# Module Development

-If you are interested in developing a module for Gibbon, use the instructions below.
-Contact [support@gibbonedu.org](mailto:support@gibbonedu.org) if you are stuck.
+If you are interested in developing a module for Gibbon, please use the instructions below.
+These instructions are a starting point but cannot possibly cover all aspects of Gibbon development, so please feel free to ask in the [Developer section of the forums](https://ask.gibbonedu.org/c/developers/7) or contact [support@gibbonedu.org](mailto:support@gibbonedu.org) if you are stuck.

 ## Module Basics